macrametv/www.macrame.tv/_posts/2021-04-29-nico-freire.md

     > * On Freelance Work

-    **He changed, adapted, once again,** and only then he believed he was ready to take the most important step of his career: starting his own studio with his partner (both in business and in life) Federico. \
+    **He changed, adapted, once again,** and only then believed he was ready to take the most important step of his career: starting his own studio with his partner (both in business and in life) Federico. \

     \